mend/renovate-ce-ee/docs/overview.md

 The release cadence of Mend Renovate is not fixed, as it will be determined largely by the importance and stability of new Renovate OSS features, which will typically be tested using the hosted Renovate GitHub App first.

-When a new version of Mend Renovate is pushed to Docker Hub, Release Notes will be added to this [github.com/mend/renovate-on-prem](https://github.com/mend/renovate-on-prem) repository.
+When a new version of Mend Renovate is pushed to GHCR, Release Notes will be added to this [github.com/mend/renovate-ce-ee](https://github.com/mend/renovate-ce-ee) repository.

 Naturally, it is recommended that you use Renovate itself for detecting and updating Mend Renovate versions if you are using a Docker Compose file internally for running Mend Renovate.